pmkruyen/dearscholar/readme.md

 * Browse the app folders (Android26, Android28, and iOS), fork the project, and commit updates.

 ## Acknowledgement
 DearScholar is developed within the context of the research programme "The creative public servant: Observations, explanations and consequences" with project number 406.18.R8.028, financed by the Dutch Research Council (NWO).
-The author wants to express his graditute to Glenn Houtgraaf MSc, Liesbeth Faas MSc, and the ICT Services (Radboud University, Nijmegen) for their advice, testing, and feedback; prof. dr. Sandra van Thiel for her encouragements; and last, but not least, all (pilot) respondents for their effort and feedback during the developmental process.
+The main author wants to express his graditute to Glenn Houtgraaf MSc, Liesbeth Faas MSc, and the ICT Services (Radboud University, Nijmegen) for their advice, testing, and feedback; prof. dr. Sandra van Thiel for her encouragements; and last, but not least, all (pilot) respondents for their effort and feedback during the developmental process.

 # DearScholar in details
 In this second part of this text, DearScholar's current features and technical details are provided.
 Subsequently, the following aspects are discussed: